alexdevero/alex-devero-blog/__drafts__/draft--recursion.md

 One good example to demonstrate implementation of recursion in JavaScript can be a function that counts down to 0, and prints number for each recursive call.
 The base case for this recursive function will be if the number passed, when decreased by one, is bigger than 0.

-Only if the number is is bigger than 0 the function will be called again.
+Only if the number is bigger than 0 the function will be called again.
 Otherwise, there will be nothing more to do so the function will terminate itself.

 ```JavaScript
 // Recursive function for countdown